lefosg/my-malloc-free/README.md

 For this project we use a Makefile for compiling and testing the code.
 Unity is the test framework for the project.
 Unity is added as a submodule in the version control.

+Folders:
+- `assets` - images for the readme file
+- `build` - output of the `make` command
+- `src` - library source code
+- `test` - unit tests for the library
+- `Unity` unity submodule folder

 Compile the library using the `make` command.
 The Makefile generates some files under the build/ directory.
 The .o files are placed under build/objs.
 The build/results directory contains the output (stdout) of the tests.
 With `make test` you can only run the tests.
+Makefile was taken and modified from this [source](https://github.com/kasramp/c-unit-testing).

 The script `run.sh` does everything for you, compiles and runs the program you wrote in main.c.